-Carb cycling is one of the few fat loss techniques in bodybuilding that has nearly all fitness experts industry-wide commenting on its efficacy.
+Carb cycling is one of the few techniques in bodybuilding that has nearly all fitness experts industry-wide commenting on its efficacy.
 Carb cycling is a healthy method of lowering your body fat or can be used to stay lean while bulking.

 We’ve put together this short, yet comprehensive, guide to help you discover what carb loading can do for your body, regardless of your personal fitness goals.

 We’ll cover meal plan examples and a calculator for those looking to add lean muscle.

 What is Carb Cycling?

 Carb cycling is a simple concept; eat high carbohydrates on some days to aid muscle growth and provide energy, and eat medium/low carbohydrates on other days to aid fat loss.

 But I thought carbs are really bad, aren’t they?